fahadsultan/csc122/_sources/algos/analysis.md

 Pseudocode is commonly used in textbooks and scientific publications that are documenting various algorithms, and also in planning of computer program development.

-## The RAM Model of Computation
+## Random Access Machine

 Machine-independent algorithm design depends upon **a hypothetical computer** called the **Random Access Machine** or RAM.

-Under this model of computation, we are confronted with a computer where:
+Under the RAM model of computation, we are confronted with a computer where:

 1. Each _simple_ operation (+, -, *, /, if, call, return, etc.) takes exactly one time step.